-- In medium bowl, mix milk and yeast.
+In a medium bowl, mix milk and yeast.
 Add egg, butter, sugar, salt.
 Stir.
-Add 1-1/2 cups of flour and mix well.
+Add 1 1/2 cups of flour and mix well.
 Slowly add in remaining flour, enough flour to make a dough that follows the spoon around the bowl.
-Turn dough out onto lightly floured surface and knead for 4 minutes, adding more flour as needed until the dough is soft and smooth to the touch.
+Turn dough out onto a lightly floured surface and knead for 4 minutes, adding more flour as needed until the dough is soft and smooth to the touch.
 Place dough in medium greased bowl.
-Turn dough over in bowl so that the top is also lightly greased.
+Turn dough over in the bowl so that the top is also lightly greased.
 Cover with clean cloth and let rise in warm, draft-free place for 1 hour or until doubled in size.

-- Punch down dough.
-Turn dough out onto lightly floured board and knead for 4 minutes or until the bubbles are out of the bread.
+Punch down dough.
+Turn dough out onto a lightly floured board and knead for 4 minutes or until the bubbles are out of the bread.
 Divide dough into 6 small rolls, 5 medium rolls, or 4 large rolls.
 Place on greased baking sheet, 2 inches apart.
 Cover and let rise in warm, draft-free place for 45 minutes or until doubled in size.

-- Bake bread at 375 degrees F for 10 to 15 minutes or until the rolls are golden brown.
-Remove rolls from sheet and let cool on rack.
+Bake bread at 375 F for 10 to 15 minutes or until the rolls are golden brown.
+Remove rolls from the sheet and let cool on the rack.

 - Use bottled water instead of tap water to make your breads.
 Water softeners and chlorinated public water can sometimes kill the yeast needed to make your bread dough rise.